 There is one other approach to radon collection and counting that has a reduced moisture problem, a high counting efficiency, but low collection efficiency.
-This approach is liquid scintillation counting of a very small volume of charcoal which is exposed through a low pass diffusion barrier.
-In some designs there is a desiccant included to reduce adsorbed moisture.
+This method is liquid scintillation counting of a very small volume of charcoal which is exposed through a low pass diffusion barrier.
+In some designs, there is a desiccant included to reduce adsorbed moisture.
 Two such systems are shown in Figure 10.
-The very large increase in counting efficiency obtained by liquid scintillation counting (alphas, betas, and gamma's are counted) allow these systems to approach Air Chek’s method in sensitivity.
+The very large increase in counting efficiency obtained by liquid scintillation counting (alphas, betas, and gammas are counted) allow these systems to approach Air Chek’s method in sensitivity.
 They have, however, a major inherent problem that may never be solved.
-This is caused from the slightly varying amounts of charcoal in each sample's enclosed capsule which is filled based on volume.
+This is caused by the slightly varying amounts of charcoal in each sample’s enclosed capsule which is filled based on volume.
 These capsules were designed to remove odors from foul smelling medicines and vitamins where their exact weight is not a requirement.
 When one is analyzing the amount of radon collected per sample, one must know how much charcoal is in each sample, by its weight not by its volume.

 At Air Chek, Inc. the known dry weight of each sample is measured to one-tenth of a gram.
 This amount of potential variation (+/- one-half of one-tenth of a gram) will cause the result to vary only +/-0.3%.
 (That is less than one-half of one percent.)
 Because ALL analysis calculations are based on the known collection efficiency of the charcoal in “counts per unit of charcoal” one must know how many units are being counted.
 When using such a small amount of charcoal as is used by the liquid scintillation methods, just one-tenth of a gram will throw the result off by as much as +/-20%.
 This is reflected in the reports from the USEPA’s RMP program, showing many failures by the organizations who use this method.